Economy of Finland: Public policy

 Finnish politicians have often emulated other Nordics and the Nordic model.
-Nordic's have been free-trading and relatively welcoming to skilled migrants for over a century, though in Finland immigration is a relatively new phenomenon.
+The Nordic countries have been free-trading and relatively welcoming to skilled migrants for over a century, though in Finland immigration is a relatively new phenomenon.
 This is due largely to Finland's less hospitable climate and the fact that the Finnish language shares roots with none of the major world languages, making it more challenging than average for most to learn.
 The level of protection in commodity trade has been low, except for agricultural products.

 As an economic environment, Finland's judiciary is efficient and effective.
 Finland is highly open to investment and free trade.
 Finland has top levels of economic freedom in many areas, although there is a heavy tax burden and inflexible job market.
 Finland is ranked 16th (ninth in Europe) in the 2008 Index of Economic Freedom.
 Recently, Finland has topped the patents per capita statistics, and overall productivity growth has been strong in areas such as electronics.
 While the manufacturing sector is thriving, OECD points out that the service sector would benefit substantially from policy improvements.
 The IMD World Competitiveness Yearbook 2007 ranked Finland 17th most competitive, next to Germany, and lowest of the Nordics. while the World Economic Forum report has ranked Finland the most competitive country.
 Finland is one of the most fiscally responsible EU countries.
 According to the grand jury of the 2006 European Enterprise Awards, effective "entrepreneurial thinking" was held to be at the root of central Finland's position as "the most entrepreneur-friendly region in the world".

 Product market

 Economists attribute much growth to reforms in the product markets.
-According to OECD, only four EU-15 countries have less regulated product markets (UK, Ireland, Denmark and Sweden) and only one has less regulated financial markets (Denmark).
+According to OECD, only four EU-15 countries have less regulated product markets (UK, Ireland, Denmark and Sweden).
 Nordic countries were pioneers in liberalising energy, postal, and other markets in Europe.
 The legal system is clear and business bureaucracy less than most countries.
 For instance, starting a business takes an average of 14 days, compared to the world average of 43 days and Denmark's average of 6 days.
 Property rights are well protected and contractual agreements are strictly honored.
 Finland is rated one of the least corrupted countries in Corruption Perceptions Index.
 Finland is rated 13th in the Ease of Doing Business Index.
 It indicates exceptional ease to trade across borders (5th), enforce contracts (7th), and close a business (5th), and exceptional hardship to employ workers (127th) and pay taxes (83rd).